-To the bases there is a (random) arrival of airplanes with an engine in need of repair.
+To each basis there is a (random) arrival of airplanes with an engine in need of repair.
 To the North basis a malfunctioning engine arrives on average every 6:th day, to the south every 8:th day, to the East every 9:th day and to the West every 12:th day on average.

-When a malfunctioning engine arrives to a base it is replaced immediatly with a functioning engine from the local inventory, as long as it is not empty.
+When a malfunctioning engine arrives to a base it is replaced immediately with a functioning engine from the local inventory, as long as it is not empty.
 If there is no functioning engine in the local inventory to replace the malfunctioning engine with, then there will be a local inventory queue, a backorder is issued and the aircraft is grounded and has to wait for a functioning engine to arrive.

 The malfunctioning engine is directly sent to the central workshop.
 At the same time a functioning engine is sent from the central inventory, unless it is empty, to the local inventory.
 If there is no functioning engine in the central inventory to send to the local inventory then a central inventory queue is formed.

-The transport time for a malfunctioning engine from a base to the depot as well as the transport time for a functioning engine from the depot to a base is 48 hours.
-The repair time for a malfunctioning engine at the central workshop is on average 72 hours.
+The transport time for a malfunctioning engine from a base to the depot as well as the transport time for a functioning engine at the central workshop is on average 72 hours.